 Página en español.

-My second, ongoing research agenda intersects theoretically with my mediatization research at multiple points, although it is focused on secondary education, critical pedagogy, and educational technology.
-My experience as a member of the UCSD Laboratory of Comparative Human Cognition (LCHC) underscores my extensive background in pedagogical methods, educational technologies, and theories of human cognition.
-Drawing from a massive data set collected while I was the project director for the Community Stations Initiative, I am currently developing two potential publications focusing on Technologically Mediated Collaborative Learning: Optimal Arrangements of Physical Spaces; and Multi-Site Lesson Planning and the Work-Arounds.
+Although it focuses on secondary education, critical pedagogy and educational technology, my second research agenda intersects theoretically with my mediatization research at two key points: the foregrounding of social relations as an object of analysis, and engagement with sociocultural theory.
+My involvement with the Laboratory of Comparative Human Cognition (LCHC) at UCSD theoretically grounded my extensive experience in pedagogical methods and educational technologies.
+In other words, the practical knowledge and skills gained from my years as a successful classroom teacher enrich my work as a researcher and lecturer for 5th Dimension and La Clase Mágica practicum courses.
+Drawing from a substantial data set collected while I was the project director for the Community Stations Initiative, I am currently developing two publications focusing on Technologically Mediated Collaborative Learning: Optimal Arrangements of Physical Spaces; and Multi-Site Lesson Planning and the Work-Arounds.